The Aardvark Blog

 Click-Bait End of Year Listicles

-Enough with my usual grouchy young fogey turned old fogey persona, for Christmas/New Year/Winter Festival season I am planning on adopting a more upto date approach.
-So here is the Aardvark click-bait Insta-friendly review of my 2025.
+Enough with my usual grouchy young fogey turned old fogey persona, for Christmas/New Year/Winter Festival season I am planning on adopting a more Lit/dope/bussin' approach.
+So here is the Aardvark listaclised click-bait Insta-friendly review of my 2025.

 1) There are times during the year when consuming media/new media that I have come to the conclusion that notwithstanding time steadily reducing my little grey cells, I am actually becoming a genius.
-Everything I see or hear seems so strangely reductive and simplistic and once great institutions like New Soaraway smooth Radio 3 ( together with its dull cousin Radio 3 Unspooled ), now require less attention than one gives to reviewing one's Sainsburys order.
-I must be a genius mustn't I, or - and sadly this is the more likely explanation - our media is now aimed at a level so low that it is almost impossible not to feel an intellectual giant.
+Everything I see or hear seems so strangely reductive and simplistic, and once great institutions like THE NEW Soaraway SMOOOOTH Radio 3 ( together with its dullard cousin Radio 3 Unspooled ), now require less attention than one gives to reviewing one's Sainsburys order.
+I must be a genius mustn't I, or - and sadly this is the more likely explanation - our media is now aimed at a level so low that it is almost impossible not to feel that one is an intellectual giant.

-2) The politics of all Western Nations is so peculiar and so aberrant, that the occasional intelligent, thoughful and balanced politician seems to have been beamed down from outer space.
+2) The politics of Western Nations are so peculiar and so aberrant, that the occasional intelligent, thoughful and balanced politician gas begun to seem like alien have been beamed down from outer space.
 Here in the UK small businesses are facing massive business rates increases, but no politician of any party - or indeed the mainstream media - are giving this any coverage at all.
-If you are concerned that your favourite watering hole might disappear like indeed watering holes last summer, the only analysis of the likely impact has been provided by Andy Link of the Riverside Inn on Facebook.
-Please Santa for Christmas please bring us a grown up political leader!
+If you are concerned that your favourite watering hole might disappear - like indeed watering holes in last summer's drought - the only analysis of the likely impact has been provided by Andy Link of the Riverside Inn on Facebook.
+Please Santa for Christmas, please please bring us a grown up political leader!

 Latest Posts